 Gluten-Free Suggestions!

-Below is a list of gluten-free products that my family tried years ago, in the beginning of our gluten-free journey.
+Below is a list of gluten-free products that my family tried, in the beginning of our gluten-free journey, over 20 years ago.
 We thought they were pretty darn good.
 There are new products coming on the market every day.
 It’s impossible to keep up with them all.

-Just a quick note — if you are wondering what you will use for your burgers, or other sandwiches you enjoy, try any of the variety of lettuces that are out there.
-Actually, lettuce is very low in oxalates, and it’s pretty yummy to use as wraps for sandwiches.
+Just a quick note — if you are wondering what you will use for your burgers, or other sandwiches you enjoy, try any of the variety of lettuces, like Romaine, that are, actually, very low in oxalates.
 A much better choice than any gluten-free bread.

 Pamela's All-Purpose Blend Flour (Artisan Blend) -- Great for pie crust!